 How does a covered call work?

 If the actual price for the stock covered by the options contract stays below the strike price and the option buyer does not exercise the contract, you keep the stock and the premium you were paid.
-Remember that a covered call requires being okay with selling the underlying stock if the contract is exercised.
-You should also be sure you are okay with keeping the stock after the contract expires.
+Remember that a covered call requires being ok with selling the underlying stock if the contract is exercised.
+You should also be sure you're ok with keeping the stock after the contract expires.

 Alternatively, if the actual price of the underlying stock or ETF rises above the strike price before expiration, on the other side of the trade the option buyer has the right to exercise the contract and buy the investment shares from you at the strike price.
 Remember that an option buyer and seller are on opposite sides of the same contract.
 This is one of the risks of executing a covered call—you get income for selling the call in exchange for losing out on upside potential of the underlying stock you own during the life of the contract.
 That's why the outlook for a covered call writer is for the stock to remain mostly the same or rise just a little from the current price.